-Market value less current loan balance, if any, less anticipated expenses to sell.
+Market value less current loan balance, if any, less anticipated expenses to se ااد 49.
+What is the formula for finding the cash value of a property?

-52. Are trusts always considered an asset?
-If not, what is the exception?
+50. Are trusts always considered an asset?
+If not what is the exception?
+Revocable/accessible trusts are counted.

-Revocable/accessible trusts are assets.
-Irrevocable trusts are not assets.
+Irrevocable trusts are not counted.